MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/guidelines-powerbi-visuals.md

 * Clicking the commercial logo opens a popup window with additional information.
 The popup window should be divided into two sections:

-  * A marketing area that can include the commercial logo, a visual, and market ratings.
+  * A marketing area for the commercial logo, a visual, and market ratings.
-  * An information area that can include information and links.
+  * An information area for information and links.

 ### Limitations regarding logos